 Additionally, Student Health offers the State-wide Family Planning Program, which provides contraceptives and education, examinations with Pap smears, and certain STI tests.
 Confidential testing for pregnancy or concerns of the possibility of STIs, treatment of vaginitis, or evaluation of irregular menstruation can be done in medical appointments.

 Being sexually responsible also means avoiding sex under the influence of drugs and alcohol.
 Pregnancy and acquisition of STIs frequently occur under the influence of alcohol and drugs.
 Drunken sex is rarely safe sex.
 Mutual consent rarely accompanies sex under the influence.
-Student Health has a Registered Nurses with certification as a Sexual Assault Nurse Examiner (SANE) on staff, as well as a counselor whose emphasis is Sexual Assault Education and Prevention.
+Ruby Memorial Hospital has Registered Nurses with certification as a Sexual Assault Nurse Examiner (SANE) on staff, as well as a counselor whose emphasis is Sexual Assault Education and Prevention.
 Besides sobriety, being sexually responsible also means a relationship that is trusting, respectful and mutually satisfying.
 It means communicating your needs, desires and boundaries in a clear fashion.